 There is widespread agreement that we must do more to ensure the safety of middle-class Pakistani students and teachers.
 Recently tragic incidents have put a spotlight on students' terrible behaviour in universitys across the country.
 Writing for the classroom is increasingly emphasising the importance of parental involvement.
 It seems that when parents, students, and the community are involved in university activities, the degree of university pride and the quality of comments on university discipline rise.
 The purpose of this research was to discover the commonalities among the most successful forms of university discipline in universities in Multan, focusing mostly on BS programs.
-A total of 2 universities. representatives, including teachers, educators, and concerned parents have been selected.
-To better understand the current state of university discipline, the factors that contribute to effective university discipline practises, the obstacles to effective university discipline practises, and how these stakeholders think effective university discipline practises can be improved, this study surveyed university administrators, experienced educators, and parents.
+A total of 2 universities, representatives, including teachers, educators, and concerned parents have been selected.
+To better understand the current state of university discipline, the factors that contribute to effective university discipline practises, the obstacles to effective university discipline practises can be improved, this study surveyed university administrators, experienced educators, and parents.